Calzada del Coto: Culture

 The culture of Calzada del Coto is deeply rooted in the broader traditions of the region, exemplified by symbols such as the Leonese pendón, a traditional banner emblematic of local identity.
-However, the village posees some unique cultural practices, most notably the Carro de la Hoguera, a distinctive tradition that sets it apart.
+However, the village possesses some unique cultural practices, most notably the Carro de la Hoguera, a distinctive tradition that sets it apart.
 Local variants of traditional dances, such as the jota del Perejil and the jota de San Roque, reflect the community's adaptation of the Spanish jota dance.
+While traditional games, including the juego de la pita, are also part of local festivities and social gatherings.
 Additionally, the heartfelt tonada known as "Madre" stands out as a medley of traditional songs.
 Like many rural communities, Calzada del Coto has experienced the effects of rural flight, which has led to the transformation or, in some cases, the loss of certain customs and traditions like the pastorada.